 2. Completion of the Learning Agreement

-- the student discusses the Learning Agreement with his/her departmental coordinator (Responsible Person), who completes the section on recognition of studies and confirms with their signature that subjects completed abroad will be recognised for the student on their return
+- the student discusses the Learning Agreement with his/her departmental coordinator (Responsible Person), who suggests the means of study recognition and with their electronic signature confirms that courses completed abroad by students will be recognized after their return

-- the student then has the Learning Agreement confirmed at CIC with their coordinator and the document is then sent for confirmation to the foreign institution
+- the Learning Agreement is then confirmed by the CZS coordinator with their electronic signature and the document is then automatically sent for confirmation to the foreign institution

-- MU will only accept Learning Agreements on the MU form
+- MU will only accept Learning Agreements approved in IS OIS

 - while abroad the student must gain at least 20 ECTS credits per semester

-- A Learning Agreement on the MU form confirmed by both the home and receiving institution is a condition for the payment of a grant and must be submitted when signing the participant’s contract
+- Learning Agreement confirmed by both the home and receiving institution is a condition for the payment of a grant and must be submitted when signing the Grant Agreement

 3. Securing Accommodation